zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/persistentvolumeclaim.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
-If it reports "ResizeStarted" that means the underlying persistent volume is being resized.{{% /md %}}</dd>
+    <dd>Unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
+If it reports "ResizeStarted" that means the underlying persistent volume is being resized.</dd>

     <dt class="property-optional"
             title="Optional">